WabsRevenge/EDDI_WabsTools/VoiceAttack-Integration.md

 ## Information functions

-### coriolis, edshipyard, inaracarrier, inaraprofile, inarasystem, or inarastation
+### coriolis, coriolisbeta, edshipyard, inaracarrier, inaraprofile, inarasystem, or inarastation

 Looks up the current ship, the current starsystem, or the current station (as applicable).
 A web uri is written to '\{TXT: EDDI uri\}' and, unless '\{BOOL:EDDI open uri in browser\}' has been set to false, the uri is opened in the default browser.